Tails86/ansi-string/README.md

 en_tty_ansi(sys.stderr)
 ```

-This function serves no purpose outside of Windows OS and will simply return True without action in those cases.
+For Windows, this returns True if the given IO is a TTY (i.e. not piped to a file) and enabling ANSI was successful.
+For all other operating systems, this will return True if and only if the given IO is a TTY; no other action is taken.

 ### Construction